alexferreiradev/alexferreiradev.github.io/blog/articles/2-test-containers.md

 # Stop suffering with tests, use TestContainers

 The devOps help us a lot, but just a big infrastructure don't resolve the problem with pipelines.
 The pipeline creation is simple, but the server to run the environments have high cost.
 According with [[1],[2]], the to create a server is 2k until 15k.
 Its is a higher cost depends on the company.
 More over, the cost might be duplicated when need an envirorment to production and another for staging.
 The cost to test can increase a lot with a two envirorments.
 In addition, a developer team can lead with the problem of different versions of platforms.
 One developer can install a data base with the _version x_ and another developer install the version _y_.
 The first developer can create a test that work in the _version x_, but don't work in _version y_.

 So, to waste less money and continue increasing the delivery quality, in this article we will show how can use two tools, docker and testContainers to decrease the cost to test systems with Java.
 The docker can be used to provisioning the infrastructure to yours dependencies and the testContainers is a library that permit you to create differents scenarios to your tests.
 In this article we will show how to use these tools to create your test environment and have a lowest cost.

 ## Creating infrastructure with Docker

 All softwares need some infra structure like database or a message broker.
 The basic proccess to a developer test the software in development stage is manually creating the envirorment in your work station.
 The Docker is a tool that can help the dev to run each dependency in containers.
-More about docker can be found here: [Docker Official](https://docs.docker.com/).
+More about docker can be found at [Docker Official].

 ## Provisioning with TestContainers library
 The library `TestContainers` make it easy creating all the envirorment to your tests in the start of test platform.
 It permit you to create any type of container in programatic way.
 You can set the ports, the networks, the version of the containers and can set the correct configuration to each test.
-More information can be found here: [TestContainers](https://www.testcontainers.org/quickstart/junit_5_quickstart/).
+More information can be found at [TestContainers quick start].

 ## Using Test Containers
 First of all, you need to add the library in your dependency management.
 In gradle you can do that: